jingjin25/LFSSR-SAS-PyTorch/README.md

 - Python 3.6
 - PyTorch 1.0
 ### Dataset
 We provide MATLAB code for preparing the training and testing data.
-Please first download light field datasets, and put them into the corresponding folder of `LFData`.
+Please first download light field datasets, and put them into corresponding folders in `LFData`.

 ### Demo
 ```